 Below the faculty members of the department of history are listed.
 Many members of the History faculty at Fordham are also involved in the university's many fine interdisciplinary programs.

-Sal Acosta (2010), Interim Associate Chair for Undergraduate Studies, Associate Professor of History.
+Sal Acosta (2010), Associate Professor of History.
 PhD, University of Arizona.
 US Latino/a; Family; Gender; Popular Culture; Immigration and Ethnicity; Southwest US.
+Associate Chair for Undergraduate Studies at Rose Hill.

 Doron Ben-Atar (1996), Professor of History.
 PhD, Columbia.
 Revolutionary and early-national United States; early American foreign policy; psychohistory.